-The Colin Powell School of Civic and Global Leadership, the Master's Program in International Relations is looking for students with a strong academic interest in international relations and at least some background in Political Science, International Studies, or a related Social Science.
+The Colin Powell School for Civic and Global Leadership, the Master's Program in International Relations is looking for students with a strong academic interest in international relations and at least some background in Political Science, International Studies, or a related Social Science.
 Applicants with some personal or professional experience in international affairs (in government, an international organization, or an international non-governmental organization) are particularly encouraged to apply (although this is not a requirement for admission).
 We also are particularly interested in applicants seeking a career in international affairs.

 Requirements for Admission

 • An undergraduate degree from an accredited college or university anywhere in the world

 • A minimum undergraduate grade point average of 3.0 (or its equivalent)

 • Three letters of recommendation from undergraduate teachers and/or recent employers.
 At least two of the letters should be from a college professor.

 • Please write a one or two-page analysis of a particular author, scholar, or published work that has been influential in your interest in pursuing a graduate degree in international relations.

 • All applicants are required to take the Graduate Record Exam (GRE) exam with results within the last two years.

 •Foreign applicants must take the TOEFL exam and receive a minimum score of 100.
 The exam ranges from 0-120 on the internet-based test (IBT)

 Deadlines for Admission